mikaelvesavuori/cloudflare-workers-render-cache/README.md

 You will need to provide both an endpoint URL (the site that you are going to cache), and an assets storage bucket path for the asset proxying.

-Make sure to rename set all the empty/dummy fields in `wrangler.toml` files to your own values.
+Make sure to rename/set all the empty/dummy fields in `wrangler.toml` files to your own values.

 ## Develop and test